 Technical requirements needed for authors

-What information is needed from the authors?
-Should authors be providing the names and institutions of all the authors, or is only the submitting author acceptable at this stage?
+Ideally, you would also include what information is needed from the authors?
+If they should be providing the names and institutions of all the authors, or is only the submitting author, at this stage?
+And so on.

 By preparing your authors with the knowledge they need to submit their manuscript, you also empower your editorial staff.
 They are able to know in advance what formats, files, and information is required or acceptable.
 This can help them to quickly address issues when they arise.
 Make sure that you know what you need to start and be clear with authors about this.